fadermou/RAG/README.md

 - Django community for the excellent framework

 ## 📺 Demo Video
 The demo.mov file is too large to host on GitHub.
-You can download it here: [Download demo.mov](https://drive.google.com/drive/folders/1PJJwJxrH40OpxudnMW684nPwcu_YQxzC)
+You can download it here: [demo.mov](https://drive.google.com/drive/folders/1PJJwJxrH40OpxudnMW684nPwcu_YQxzC)

 ---